Efficient active learning of sparse halfspaces with arbitrary bounded noise: Preliminaries

 \section{Preliminaries}

-\paragraph{Active learning in the PAC model.} We consider active halfspace learning in the agnostic PAC learning model~\citep{kearns1994toward,balcan2009agnostic}.
-In this setting, there is an instance space $\calX = \RR^d$ where all examples' features take value from, and a label space $\calY = \{+1, -1 \}$ where all examples' labels take value from.
+{\bfseries Active learning in the PAC model.} We consider active halfspace learning in the agnostic PAC learning model~\cite{kearns1994toward,balcan2009agnostic}.
+In this setting, there is an instance space $\calX = \RR^d$ where all examples' features take value from, and a label space $\calY = \{ -1, 1 \}$ where all examples' labels take value from.
 The data distribution $D$ is a joint probability distribution over $\calX \times \calY$.
 We denote by $D_X$ the marginal distribution of $D$ on $\Xcal$, and by $D_{Y|X=x}$ the conditional distribution of $Y$ given $X=x$.
 We will also refer to $D_X$ as unlabeled data distribution.
-Throughout the learning process, the active learner is given access to two oracles: $\EX$, an unlabeled example oracle that returns unlabeled examples randomly drawn from $D_X$, and $\Ocal$, a labeling oracle such that given unlabeled example $x$ as input, returns a label $y$ drawn from $D_{Y|X=x}$.
+Throughout the learning process, the active learner is given access to two oracles: $\EX$, an unlabeled example oracle that returns $x$ randomly drawn from $D_X$, and $\Ocal$, a labeling oracle takes $x$ as input and returns a label $y \sim D_{Y|X=x}$.